+Extra Description

+all Installs all extras.

-Extra Description aws Provides support for managing a cluster on Amazon Web Service (AWS) using Toil's built in Cluster Util- ities.
+aws Provides support for managing a cluster on Amazon

+Web Service (AWS) using Toil's built in Cluster Util-

+ities.
 Clusters can scale up and down automatically.
-It also supports storing workflow state.
-This extra has no native dependencies. google Experimental.
-Stores workflow state in Google Cloud Storage.
-This extra has no native dependencies. azure Stores workflow state in Microsoft Azure.
-This extra has no native dependencies. mesos Provides support for running Toil on an Apache Mesos cluster.
-Note that running Toil on other batch systems does not require an extra.
-The mesos extra requires the following native dependencies: Apache Mesos (Tested with Mesos v1.0.0) Python headers and static libraries I The second of Important: If you want to install Toil with the mesos extra in a virtualenv, be sure to create that virtualenv with thesystem-site-packages flag: \$ virtualenv ~/venvsystem-site- Otherwise, you'll see something like this: ImportError: No module named mesos.native encryption Provides client-side encryption for files stored in the Azure and AWS job stores.
-This extra requires the fol- lowing native dependencies: Python headers and static libraries • libffi headers and library cwl Provides support for running workflows written using the Common Workflow Language.
+It

+also supports storing workflow state.
+This extra has no

+native dependencies.

+google Experimental.
+Stores workflow state in Google Cloud

+Storage.
 This extra has no native dependencies.

+azure Stores workflow state in Microsoft Azure.
+This extra

+has no native dependencies.

+mesos Provides support for running Toil on an Apache Mesos

+cluster.
+Note that running Toil on other batch systems

+does not require an extra.
+The mesos extra requires the

+following native dependencies:

+Apache Mesos (Tested with Mesos v1.0.0)

+Python headers and static libraries

+Important: If you want to install Toil with the mesos

+extra in a virtualenv, be sure to create that virtualenv

+with thesystem-site-packages flag:

+\$ virtualenv ~/venvsystem-site-

+→packages

+Otherwise, you'll see something like this:

+ImportError: No module named mesos.native

+encryption Provides client-side encryption for files stored in the

+Azure and AWS job stores.
+This extra requires the fol-

+lowing native dependencies:

+Python headers and static libraries

+• libffi headers and library